Simsreal/simsreal/CONTRIBUTING.md

 ```

-## World (or USDs)
+## World
 Welcome to create or modify existing worlds.
 Feel free to create a PR in [environment](https://github.com/Simsreal/environment) to share your world in `isaac_sim_env/usds/`.

+### General guidelines
+* Make incremental changes to world complexity, e.g. adding more objects, more complex scenes, etc.
+* The objects you created in the world are enabled with `physics` and interactable with [Sensors](#sensors).

 ## Sensors
+Building human with sensors is crucial to make `Perceptions` enriched and its subsequent processing

-We are actively adding below sensors to human `Grace`:
+Our goal is to make humans created have as much sensory experience as possible, and we are actively adding below sensors to human `Grace`:
 * `contact_sensor`
 * `audio_sensor`
 * others not included in the list but human can sense and available in Isaac Sim now or future.

-If you want to add a new sensor or enhance/modify existing sensors, please import [grace.usd](https://github.com/Simsreal/environment/tree/main/isaac_sim_env/usds) in Isaac Sim, and create a copy with added sensors with the corresponding [OmniGraph/Action Graph](https://docs.omniverse.nvidia.com/isaacsim/latest/features/sensors_simulation/sensor_simulation_physics_sensors.html).
+You can get started by importing [grace.usd](https://github.com/Simsreal/environment/tree/main/isaac_sim_env/usds) in Isaac Sim and work on a copy of it.

+Remember to the corresponding [OmniGraph/Action Graph](https://docs.omniverse.nvidia.com/isaacsim/latest/features/sensors_simulation/sensor_simulation_physics_sensors.html) for your created sensors to make sure they are published over `ROS2 Bridge`.

 ## TODOs (not in near future)
 * Github workflows for pre-commit